chiteroman/PlayIntegrityFix/README.md

 This module tries to fix Play Integrity and SafetyNet verdicts to get a valid attestation.

+## NOTE
+If you use a custom ROM, make sure it is signed with the maintainer's private keys, otherwise, you will never be able to pass the Device verdict.

+This module is not made to hide the root, nor to avoid detections in other apps.
+It only serves to obtain the Device verdict in the Play Integrity tests and certify your device.
+All issues created to report a non-Google app not working will be closed without notice.

 You will need root and Zygisk, so you must choose ONE of this three setups:

 - [Magisk](https://github.com/topjohnwu/Magisk) with Zygisk enabled.